sheltermanager/asm3/src/static/pages/manual/_sources/people.rst.txt

 .. image:: images/person_citations.png

-The citations tab holds details of citations and fines given to this owner.
+The citations tab holds details of citations and fines given to this person.
 This tab can be removed with the option “Disable animal control functionality from menus and screens” in the remove unwanted functionality section of :menuselection:`Settings --> Options --> Options`.

-Trap Loans
+Equipment Loans
-^^^^^^^^^^
+^^^^^^^^^^^^^^^

 .. image:: images/person_traploan.png

-The trap loan tab holds details of traps loaned to this owner.
+The equipment loan tab holds details of equipment loaned to this person.
 This tab can be removed with the option “Disable animal control functionality from menus and screens” in the remove unwanted functionality section of :menuselection:`Settings --> Options --> Options`.

 Payments